seek-oss/braid-design-system/docs/Removing dividers support from layout components.md

 Following the update to SEEK&rsquo;s Browser Support Policy, we are now able to leverage [CSS gap] in Braid, and more importantly, our layout components.
 This will be landing in Braid in the v33 release.

 Previously, to enable gap-like behaviour layout components iterated over their children, wrapping them in container elements and applying padding.
-The trade off of this technique was an increased number of DOM elements and the introduction of unwanted space if the child element was hidden or return `null` — requiring developers to hoist logic to the parent component.
+The trade off of this technique was an increased number of DOM elements and the introduction of unwanted space if the child element was hidden or returned `null` — requiring developers to hoist logic to the parent component.

 Migrating to CSS gap mitigates all of the above trade offs.